mlouellette/Rocket_Elevators_Customer_Portal/README.md

 # Usage

-Made with Visual Studio, it preferable you download visual studio and open by clicking the following file : ` Rocket_Elevators_Customer_Portal.sln `
+Made with Visual Studio, it is preferable you download visual studio and open by clicking the following file : ` Rocket_Elevators_Customer_Portal.sln `

 It is also needed to run the dotnet server with the following repository : ` https://github.com/mlouellette/Rocket_Elevators_API_REST `